- What do I need to do if I’m going to an appointment at MSK?

 To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine appointments or reduced the hours for some of our facilities:

-- Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services as of June 1)
+- Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services)

 - Charles Hallac Patient Recreation Center (within Memorial Hospital)